Trump's top intelligence and military advisers held unusual meeting at CIA on Iran, officials say

 "But they should call, and if they do, we're open to talk to them."

-Administration officials believe sanctions reimposed in the year since President Donald Trump withdrew the U.S. from the nuclear deal are deeply damaging Iran's economy, fueling runaway inflation and drastically cutting Iran's oil revenues.
+Administration officials believe sanctions reimposed in the year since Trump withdrew the U.S. from the nuclear deal are deeply damaging Iran's economy, fueling runaway inflation and drastically cutting Iran's oil revenues.

-Mark Dubowitz of the Foundation for Defense of Democracies think tank, which takes a hard line on Iran, suggested in a Wall Street Journal op-ed on April 2 that the administration could "build a wall of additional sanctions" to encourage Iran to halt its support for militants, its work on missiles and its human right abuses.
+Mark Dubowitz of the Foundation for Defense of Democracies, a think tank that takes a hard line on Iran, suggested in a Wall Street Journal op-ed on April 2 that the administration could "build a wall of additional sanctions" to encourage Iran to halt its support for militants, its work on missiles and its human right abuses.

 Democratic lawmakers have accused the White House of stoking tensions with Iran to lay the groundwork for war.